thkimKETI/lane-traffic-depth-tensorrt/README.md

 This repository provides three major perception modules for autonomous driving:

-- **Lane Detection**: Lightweight, anchor-based multi-lane detector
+- **Lane Detection**: Optimized for robust detection of multiple lanes in complex road environments
 - **Traffic Infrastructure Detection**: Real-time inference for traffic lights, signs, and road markings
-- **Monocular Depth Estimation**: CNN-based single-image depth map inference
+- **Monocular Depth Estimation**: High-resolution depth inference from a single RGB image

 All models are optimized with **TensorRT** and designed to run on **NVIDIA Jetson platforms** (Orin, Xavier, etc).